joshrmcdaniel/privaxy/README.md

 - Browser and HTTP client agnostic.
 - Support for custom filters.
 - Support for excluding hosts from the MITM pipeline.
+- DNS-over-HTTPS (DoH) interception — `block` (default) clients' DoH so they fall back to the system resolver, or `redirect` queries to a resolver you configure.
+Closes the DoH bypass that defeats DNS-level blockers.
 - Support for protocol upgrades, such as with websockets.
 - Automatic filter lists updates.
 - Very low resource usage.